 About the issue

 Health professionals regularly come into contact with individuals who are at risk of suicide.
 Despite the comorbidity or co-occurrence of mental health conditions and suicide, the vast majority of mental health professionals — a group that includes psychiatrists, psychologists, social workers, licensed counselors, and psychiatric nurses — do not typically receive routine training in suicide assessment, treatment, or risk management.
 Primary care providers are also in a unique position to identify patients at risk of suicide and enact appropriate intervention methods.
 Of people who die by suicide, almost half had contact with their primary care provider in the month before death, and three out of every four had contact with their primary care provider in the year before death.▲ Back to Top

 Where we stand

-AFSP recognizes that the training of health professionals in suicide assessment, treatment, and management is a crucial step toward reducing the suicide rate.
+AFSP recognizes that the training of health professionals in suicide assessment, treatment, and management is a crucial step in preventing suicide.
 We have made mandated suicide prevention training for these key gatekeepers a public policy priority.
-Currently, we are focused on supporting state-level legislation and regulatory efforts in order to reach the end goal for all 50 states to require such training for health professionals.
+Currently, we are focused on supporting state-level legislation and regulatory efforts in order to reach the end goal for such training to be required in all 50 states and the District of Columbia.

 To learn more, read our Health Professional Training issue brief.▲ Back to Top